 Carol says she has been amazed to see how their church team is fulfilling God’s purposes for the body of Christ.

 “One of our team members, Mary, seems to have a spiritual gift of convincing landlords that it’s good to rent to refugees,” said Carol.

 Another Shepherd of the Valley team member had connections to a realtor in Woodbury who donated a house full of furniture to fill their newest arriving family member’s apartment.

 Jennifer, a SOV church team member said, “It is just so fun to stand back and see God work!”

 She and I have been joined at the hip ever since the airportAnd Carol agrees.

 “It’s seeing the church work in its best format, we all come with different gifts.
 We are way out of our comfort zone, and yet I think it is working because it brings us to our knees.
 It’s not something we could do by our own strength or wisdom.
 We have grown in dependence on God,” said Carol.

-It is that mutual transformation for both refugee family and church team that makes the work of Refugee Life Ministries so powerful and rewarding.
+It is that mutual transformation for both refugee family and Good Neighbor team that makes the work of Arrive Ministries so powerful and rewarding.